-Spelling Frame (Year 1 -6) is a great website, it's free and you can practise all of the spelling patterns included in the National Curriculum through fun games and activities:
+Spelling Frame (Year 1 -6) is a great website, it's free, and you can practise all the spelling patterns included in the National Curriculum through fun games and activities:

 Phonics play (Reception — Year 2) is a great way to keep practising phonics and currently has free unlimited access: